KornelJahn/truenas-core-tailscale-jail/README.md

 15. (Optional) If MagicDNS is used in Tailscale, you can configure your TrueNAS host to resolve tailnet FQDNs and hostnames.
 Relying on functioning routing to the jail, do so by adding the MagicDNS of the jail server at `100.100.100.100` under *Network / Global Configuration / DNS Servers / Nameserver 1*.
 The MagicDNS server will take care of non-tailnet DNS resolution by falling back either to the default DNS servers or to those set up in the Tailscale web admin interface.
 This setting will let you refer to tailnet machines as `<hostname>.<tailnet-name>.ts.net` (substitute appropriate values).
 To simply use machine hostnames, the search domain `<tailnet-name>.ts.net` needs to be added under *Network / Global Configuration / Hostname and Domains / Additional Domains*.
 Save the new settings.

-16. Test the new configuration.
+16. Test the new configuration (restart of the host system may be required beforehand, as noted by [@larsyunker](https://github.com/larsyunker/)).
 In the TrueNAS host shell, try to ping another machine on your tailnet by IP address and by FQDN (if MagicDNS is used).
 From another machine on your tailnet, try to access the WebUI of TrueNAS via its tailnet IP address and its tailnet FQDN.

 ## Setup scripts